Bepartofyou/gengetopt/README.md

-#first you should install gengetopt and cmake
+#### first you should install gengetopt and cmake

-#centOS
+* centOS

 	sudo yum install gengetopt cmake

-#ubuntu
+* ubuntu

 	sudo apt-get install gengetopt cmake

-#step into project dir (gengetopt)
+#### step into project dir (gengetopt)

-#if only using on unix, you can exec this cmd to generate 'cmdline.c' with include <getopt.h>
+* if only using on unix, you can exec this cmd to generate 'cmdline.c' with include <getopt.h>

 	gengetopt -i ./doc/test.ggo --output-dir=./src/

-#if you want to use on unix and windows, you should add an argument '-G',this will generate internal getopt_long function without needing include <getopt.h> in 'cmdline.c'

-gengetopt -i ./doc/test.ggo --output-dir=./src/ -G
+* if you want to use on unix and windows, you should add an argument '-G',this will generate internal getopt_long function without needing include <getopt.h> in 'cmdline.c' gengetopt -i ./doc/test.ggo --output-dir=./src/ -G

-#after exec this cmd, you can find 'cmdline.c' and 'cmdline.h' files in src dir.
+#### after exec this cmd, you can find 'cmdline.c' and 'cmdline.h' files in src dir.

-#out-of-source  build
+* out-of-source  build

 	mkdir build

 	cd build

 	cmake -DCMAKE_BUILD_TYPE=Debug ../

 	make

-#test the function in build dir
+#### test the function in build dir

 	./test -h

-#you can see the stdout like this:
+#### you can see the stdout like this:

 	Bepartofyou 1.2.3

 	purpose: This is a demo to understand gengetopt functon

 	Usage: To generate cmd parser

 	description: Bepartofyou is a hansome man!
 Define three type

 	varible(flag/bool int string).
 In cmds, 'b' is short for 'daemon'; 'c' is short

 	for 'config' and 'l' is short for 'level'.

 	-h, --help          Print help and exit

 	-V, --version       Print version and exit

--b, --daemon        Launch Bepartofyou in background as a daemon
+	-b, --daemon        Launch Bepartofyou in background as a daemon<br>
 							(default=off)

 	-c, --config=path   config file path (default=none)

 	-l, --level=number  Bepartofyou hansome levels (default=0)